Quest 0 - Terms and Types

 As a construction : any type of construction is a recipe for

-is a space of spaces.
-Each individual point inType
+Typeis a space of spaces.
+Each individual point inTypeis a space.

 Type theorists make sure that every type